-There are three types of protective orders available in Oklahoma.
+There are two types of protective orders available in Oklahoma.

 A final protective order can be issued only after a court hearing in which you and the abuser both have the right to be present and the right to present evidence.
 A final order can either:

 - last up to five years (Note: Any time that the abuser was incarcerated during those five years do not count in calculating the five-year period); or